Northern Chile with your family - 3 weeks: Atacama, salt desert and starry skies

 - Discover the incredible colors of Rainbow Valley (Valle del Arcoíris)

-- Hiking in the surrounding volcanoes, as the Cerro Toco, to enjoy spectacular views of the desert and the Altiplano.
+- Hiking in the surrounding volcanoes, such as the Cerro Toco, to enjoy spectacular views of the desert and the Altiplano.

 Each excursion reveals a completely different landscape snow-capped volcanoes, turquoise lagoons, red deserts and immense salt flats.
 It's what makes this region so unique and unforgettable.